-I’ve been researching car-buying websites for a while now, and I recently checked out data from Kelley Blue Book, TrueCar and more to determine when you’ll get the best price on a new or used car.
+I’ve been researching car-buying websites for a while now, and I’ve used data from KPMG, Kelley Blue Book, TrueCar and more to determine when you’ll get the best price on a new or used car.

 In this article, I’ll look at a few of the best times to buy a car through the year.
 I’ll include the best day of the week, the best time of the month and the best holidays.

 When Is the Best Time To Buy a Car?

 If you’re looking to replace your car, timing can play a big factor in when you’ll get the best deal.
 In normal years, you’ll likely be able to get a lower price earlier in the week, later in the month or at the end of the year.
-Unfortunately, 2021 isn’t exactly normal, especially in the car-buying market in 2023 is still being impacted by the COVID-19 pandemic that began in 2020.
+Unfortunately, the car-buying market in 2023 is still being impacted by the COVID-19 pandemic that began in 2020.

-Because of the COVID-19 pandemic, vehicle production has been affected worldwide.
-The pandemic has led to factory closures, limited staffing and a shortage of semiconductor chips that are necessary in modern vehicles.
-According to Edmunds analysts, new vehicle inventory at dealerships nationwide was down by 48% at the end of April 2021 compared to April 2020.
-Additionally, more than 12% of shoppers were paying more than the sticker price for new cars!
+Because of the pandemic, vehicle production has been affected worldwide.
+The pandemic caused factory closures, limited staffing and a shortage of semiconductor chips that are necessary in modern vehicles.
+According to a recent publication from KPMG, U.S. dealer inventories had fallen to historic lows by July 2021 and new-car transaction prices had soared past MSRPs.